Hi! My name is Sarah Sloat and I’m a writer and editor.

 You can find my byline at Scientific American, The Atlantic, The New York Times, The Daily Beast, Wired, Gothamist, The New Republic, DAME, MIT Technology Review, Popular Science, Hakai Magazine, The Guardian, NBC, and others.

 While I’d rather be outside, I write from an apartment in Brooklyn with many (struggling) plants.
-If you’re interested in working together you can email me at sarahsloat9@gmail or say hi on Twitter.
+If you’re interested in working together you can email me at sarahsloat9@gmail.

 Selected writing